MC Oran–USM Alger rivalry: Early years

 MC Oran's team during the season 1978–79.

 Mouloudia Club of Oran is an Algerian professional football club based in Oran.
-The club was founded on 1917 in Medina Jedida as Mouloudia Club Musulman Oranais, but the declaration was approved by the French authorities on 4 December 1919 after changing the home place of the club, he stopped his sports activities during the Second World War (1939-1945) and restarted it by forming the club in El Hamri in 1946 as Mouloudia Club Oranais.
+The club was founded in 1917 in Medina Jedida as Mouloudia Club Musulman Oranais, but the declaration was approved by the French authorities on 4 December 1919 after changing the home place of the club, he stopped his sports activities during the Second World War (1939-1945) and restarted it by forming the club in El Hamri in 1946 as Mouloudia Club Oranais.
 As for Union sportive de la médina d'Alger based in Algiers.
 The club was founded in Casbah in 1937 as Union Sportive Musulmane d'Alger.

 The matches between USM Alger and MC Oran combine two teams that are considered one of the biggest clubs in Algeria, and the first match between the two teams was on October 4, 1964, at Habib Bouakeul Stadium which ended in a 1–1 draw.
 In 1977 a sports reform was carried out as intended by the Ministry of Youth and Sports, in order to give the elite clubs a good financial base allowing them to structure themselves professionally (in ASP Which means Association Sportive de Performances).
 The aim was therefore that they should have full management autonomy with the creation of their own training center.
 Naftal (National Society of Marketing and Distribution of Petroleum Products) sponsors the club.
 Mouloudia changed its name and became Mouloudia Pétroliers d'Oran (MP Oran). as for USM Alger sponsors the club and change the name to Union sportive kahraba d'Alger (USK Alger), (كهرباء, kahraba) meaning electricity who had inherited the Société nationale de l'électricité et du gaz company (Sonelgaz).
 In 1981 they met for the first time in the Algerian Cup in the semi-finals which ended with USM Alger winning 2–1 to qualify for the final, where faced the neighbor of MC Oran ASM Oran and won to achieve their first title in the cup after seven defeats.
 In the Algerian Ligue Professionnelle 1, between 1975 and 1987, MC Oran had absolute control, as it was unbeaten against USM Alger in 13 matches.
 In the eighties the superiority was clear to MC Oran by winning several titles and reaching the final of the African Cup of Champions Clubs in 1989 Where they defeated against Raja Casablanca, As for USM Alger, its level was not stable despite winning the Algerian Cup in 1988 in the same tournament they met against MC Oran in the same round.
 In the nineties there was a convergence in the level despite the presence of USM Alger in the second division for five seasons.